-The Statement of comprehensive income is set out on page 8 and shows turnover for the year of £6,816k (2021 - £6,177k) and a profit before taxation for the year of £572k (2021 - £1,021k Loss).

-Turnover for the year has increased by 10.3% compared with 2021.
-The increase is due mainly to a post COVID-19 uplift in income streams that saw a decline during COVID-19.
+The Statement of comprehensive income is set out on page 8 and shows turnover for the year of £720k (2021 - £692k).
+Turnover for the year has increased by 4% compared to 2021.
+This increase is due to an increase in mechanical fees and performance income.